Ly2017To/Notes/README.md

+Notes of coding and summary

-leetcode: summary of some exercises and cpp knowledge.
+leetcode: summary of some exercises, C and CPP knowledge.